DBH-Staff/Docs/content/_index.md

 #### [Current Staff](/staff)
 → A full on about me of all the staffs we currently have available.

-##### Well that's it.
-You should read all of these catogorys and practice them to become pro discord staff.
+**Well that's it.
+You should read all of these catogorys and practice them to become good discord staff.
 Have a good day/night.
-Thanks for reading.
+Thanks for reading.**